wp-plugins/food-and-drink-menu/readme.txt

 * Unlimited menus and menu items
 * Add a photo and price for each menu item
 * Menu sections can include guidance, such as "All entrees come with a side salad or fries"
-* Display your menu with a simple shortcode
+* Display your menu or menu item in pages and posts, or use the custom post type format
 * Use the widget to display your menu in a sidebar
 * Responsive menu layout to improve mobile viewing
+* Templates to easily customize the output of menus and menu items

 = How to use =

-Read the [documentation](http://themeofthecrop.com/docs/food-and-drink-menu "How to use the Food and Drink Menu plugin") for how to create your menus.
-Once you've created a menu you can use the widget to add it to a sidebar or include it in any page with a shortcode:
+Read the [documentation](http://themeofthecrop.com/docs/food-and-drink-menu?utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "How to use the Food and Drink Menu plugin") for how to create your menus.
+Once you've created a menu you can add it to any menu on your site from the Appearance > Menus area.
+Alternatively, you can use the widget to add it to a sidebar or include it in any existing page or with a shortcode:

-[fdm-menu id=123]
+`[fdm-menu id=123]`

 Once you've saved the menu in the admin panel, it will give you the shortcode so you don't need to go hunting for the id.

 = Developers =

 This plugin is packed with hooks so you can extend and customize it to your delight.
-A pro addon is coming soon at [Theme of the Crop](http://themeofthecrop.com/ "Buy the Food and Drink Menu Pro plugin"), but you can create your own addons too.
+A pro addon is coming soon at [Theme of the Crop](http://themeofthecrop.com/?utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "Buy the Food and Drink Menu Pro plugin"), but you can create your own addons too.

 This plugin is [on GitHub](https://github.com/NateWr/food-and-drink-menu "Food and Drink Menu at Github") so fork it up.